 1/2 c. tapenade or almost pureed French black olives with herbs

 1 1/4 c. hot water

-Place couscous in bowl.
-Add pinch salt.
+Place couscous in a bowl.
+Add a pinch of salt.
 Cover with water.
-Cover bowl with plastic wrap.
+Cover the bowl with plastic wrap.
 After 10 minutes uncover and fluff with a fork.